 I haven’t measured how high I can get with 4 sticks but I would guess approx. 13 to 14 feet.
 I am happy with the height I can reach.
 An aider is something I want to try this season to see if I can get just a bit higher.

 Being able to use the top of the stick as a platform has been a nice perk for me.
 Even on a longer hunt I’ll place a single screw in step on each side of the stick step and I am good to go.

-The buckle strap is my biggest draw back.
+The buckle strap that you use to contain all 4 steps while in transit is my biggest draw back.
 It works great in a controlled environment but when its cold and you loose dexterity in your fingers you really have to muscle it to tighten it around the sticks and more often that not I pull to hard and the top step on the stack flips over.
 Everything clangs together and falls apart.
 It’s frustrating to say the least.

 I’ve heard of people using a single climbing stick to hang their trail cameras out of reach from others.
 I haven’t tried it myself but sounds like a lightweight and easy way to protect your cameras.